zanerage/CowBoyRunner/README.md

 Its my first game ever made in Unity so please have a mercy :D

 I followed tutorial from Awesome Tuts to complete this game , i am looking forward to create more games!

+<a href="http://mario-antolovic.com/cowboymaster/index3.html" target="_blank">Click here to try the game in your browser!</a>